Mature Masculine

 Ask What's Worth Keeping

 Before embracing change, pause to consider what might be lost.
 What has this tradition, practice, or relationship contributed?
 What disappears if it goes?
-This questioning prevents thoughtless destruction.

-Maintain What You Have
+Maintain What We Have

 Learn from the Past